 With 93% of employees unable to tie their day-to-day work to organizational goals, it’s no surprise disengagement and turnover are on the rise.

 When employees can’t see their impact on a business, it reduces meaning, and productivity, among other things.
-To re-connect employee’s to their sense of purpose, try re-imagining your goal-setting process using the Google-approved OKR method, goal management software, or both.
+To re-connect employee’s to their sense of purpose, try re-imagining your goal-setting process using the OKR method, goal management software, or both.

-4. Ensure managers are giving positive feedback
+4. Ensure managers give positive feedback

 To increase recognition-driven engagement, try enhancing your recognition and rewards program.
 Investing in tools like employee recognition software can help foster a real-time positive feedback culture where employees feel valued for wins both big and small.